pragmalang/pragma/docs/getting-started/index.md

 # Getting Started

-> Heavenly-x is currently under active development and will be released by December 25th.
-You can sign up for [early access here](https://heavenlyx.com/get-started)
+> Pragma is currently under active development and will be released in April 2020.
+You can sign up for [beta here](https://pragmalang.com/beta)